Spectrum Engineer

 - Run detailed interference analyses for GSO-GSO and GSO-NGSO using Visualyse or similar tools

-- Develop technical analyses for FCC proceedings
+- Develop technical analyses and comments for FCC proceedings

 - Support Astranis ITU engagement through developing positions, analyses and input documents to ITU fora and regional preparatory meetings